codeceptjs/CodeceptJS/docs/pageobjects.md

 ## Dynamic Injection

-You can inject objects per test by calling `injectDependencies` function on Scenario:
+You can inject objects per test by calling `injectDependencies` function in a Scenario:

 ```js
 Scenario('search @grop', ({ I, Data }) => {